jpvantassel/git-course/README.md

 git checkout <branch_name>       # This moves us from our current branch to the branch we just created git branch                       # Now you can see we are on the new branch
 ```

-We make our speculative changes, and things look good.<br>
+We make our speculative changes, and things look good.

-First, we need to commit the changes we made to current branch (directions above). <br>
+First, we need to commit the changes we made to current branch (directions
+above).

 Then push our branch up to our remote.

 ```bash
 git push -u origin <branch_name> # Now we have associated our local branch and remote branches git branch -a                    # This will show our local and remote branches
 ```

 Once we have pushed, we can merge our branch into master if we wish.

 ```bash
 git checkout master              # Get to our local master branch git pull origin master           # Lets pull any new changes